bambooforest/IntroDataScience_Spring_2022/11_Dimensionality_reduction_clustering_II/README.md

 Note that we only look at **females**, since between-sex variation would probably obscure similarities / dissimilarities between populations.
 Here we used the method **ward.D** in the
-`fit <- hclust(d, method = "ward.D")` statement, which is a specific way
+`fit <- hclust(d, method = "ward.D")` statement, which is a specific
-to do the clustering.
-Feel free to try out different methods by changing the method.
+method to calculate the clustering.
+Feel free to try out different methods by changing the `method = "ward.D"`.
 You can find more info on the different methods [here](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/hclust.html).

 ## Clustering in essence